 Smithville is a very small city located in the state of Texas.
 With a population of 4,101 people and two constituent neighborhoods, Smithville is the 425th largest community in Texas.

-Unlike some cities, Smithville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Smithville are a mix of both white- and blue-collar jobs.
-Overall, Smithville is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Smithville who work in teaching (11.98%), office and administrative support (10.71%), and sales jobs (8.56%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Smithville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Smithville is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Smithville who work in office and administrative support (12.01%), sales jobs (11.57%), and teaching (9.68%).

 Smithville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Smithville in 2010 was $20,709, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $82,836 for a family of four.
+The per capita income in Smithville in 2010 was $22,692, which is middle income relative to Texas and the nation.
+This equates to an annual income of $90,768 for a family of four.
 However, Smithville contains both very wealthy and poor people as well.

-Smithville is a very ethnically-diverse city.
+Smithville is an extremely ethnically-diverse city.
 The people who call Smithville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Smithville residents report their race to be White, followed by Black or African-American.
 Smithville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.89% of the city’s residents.
+People of Hispanic or Latino origin account for 14.34% of the city’s residents.
 Important ancestries of people in Smithville include Irish, English, Czech, and African.

 The most common language spoken in Smithville is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Vietnamese.